zxyan-bupt/Influence_of_high_order_structures/README.md

 # Influence_of_high_order_structures
-Codes and generated data for the investigation of how different high-order structures affect complex contagions.
+These are the codes and generated data for studying the interplay between high-order structures and contagion dynamics on complex networks.